egoist/lomap/README.md

 Type: `array` `object`

-An array of keys to select or key-value pair to set different to target object.
+An array of keys to select or key-value pair to set different name in target object.

 #### handler